What Station District solves

 These are the quickest ways to make this district feel right inside a Providence weekend.

-Use this when the district needs this exact role.
+Use this when this exact district choice fits the plan.

 Closest fit for event weekends and train-adjacent logistics when ease matters more than boutique feel.

-Open placeUse this when the district needs this exact role.
+Open placeUse this when this exact district choice fits the plan.

 Simple, high-signal seafood that works well as an easy first stop before the weekend gets more ambitious.